-Mild side effects can occur with Ocrevus use.
+Mild side effects can occur with Ocrevus.
 This list doesn’t include all possible mild side effects of the drug.
-For more information, you can refer to Ocrevus’s medication guide.
+For more information, you can refer to Ocrevus’s prescribing information.

 - herpes infections, such as oral herpes (cold sores) or shingles